 As a graduate surveyor here at Berry Lodge, whilst carrying out site inspections, I have noticed that the incorrect removal of a Chimney Breast and its support, or sometimes lack, is becoming an increasingly common sight.

 If left unsupported the Chimney Breast or stack can pose a great risk to the structure of one’s property and in some cases can even affect the adjoining properties.

 Gallows Brackets are used as a form of support to withstand the remaining load of the Chimney Stack or Chimney Breast above once the Breast below has been removed.

 Gallows Brackets was used from the 1800s up until present day as a mechanism to support numerous structures, and get their name from the shape of the structure historically used in hanging, ie the gallows!

 The purpose of the Gallows Brackets then evolved and was utilised as a support instrument for alternative structures such as Chimney Breasts.

 Design of Gallows Brackets

-Gallows Brackets are a right-angled shaped steel support mechanism used to support the remaining Chimney Breast or Stack above and will be installed onto the party wall directly beneath the remaining element of the Chimney Breast or Stack.
+Gallows Brackets is a right-angled shaped steel support mechanism used to support the remaining Chimney Breast or Stack above and will be installed onto the party wall directly beneath the remaining element of the Chimney Breast or Stack.

 In order for the Gallows Brackets to be installed and be able to support the remaining load left by the stack or Chimney Breast, the following design factors will need to be met.